 As a museum manager, I have found interns and graduates from the Fleming Museum Management and Curatorship and Cultural Heritage Conservation and Management programs to be motivated, skilled and committed to a career in the heritage sector.
 Following a recent nationwide search for an Assistant Curator/Collections Coordinator, our top two choices out of more than 250 applicants were both Fleming grads.John Summers, M.M.St., Employer - Manager Heritage Resource Management Planning and Economic Development Tourism and Culture, City of Hamilton

 Fleming College's Cultural Heritage Conservation Management program is the only college-level postgraduate training in cultural heritage conservation in Canada.
 It is widely recognized as providing the optimum synthesis of art and science; graduates are appreciated for their professional ethics and standards, knowledge of sustainable preservation practices, and hands-on experience in the field.

+All course work must be successfully completed in order to be eligible for the internship.
 Satisfactory completion of the internship is a prerequisite for graduation.